Reviews You Can Rely On

 Comfort

 We found the Lazer Coyote to be a comfortable bike helmet across all types of rides, whether heading uphill or downhill.
-The chin and ear straps were simple and easy to adjust to dial in the fit, and the straps offered excellent next-to-skin feel.
+The chin and ear straps were simple and easy to adjust to dial in the fit, and the straps offered an excellent next-to-skin feel.
 We slightly reduced the score in this metric due to the higher positioning of the helmet and wished it sat just a bit lower on the head.
-As with any subjective metric, this option may score higher or lower for you simply depending on how well it fits.
+As with any subjective metric, this option may score higher or lower for you, simply depending on how well it fits.

 The Lazer Coyote offers decent comfort and a fit that's simple to dial in.